Skip to Main Content

 Vedado's Architecture and What It Means for Where You Stay

 Havana's accommodation split runs deeper than price.
 On one side sit the managed hotel properties: the Gran Hotel Manzana Kempinski La Habana in Old Havana, the Hotel Nacional de Cuba on the Malecón, the Meliá Cohiba facing the water.
 On the other sit the casas particulares, privately licensed guesthouses physically indistinguishable from the residential buildings around them.
-Hostal Silvia VEDADO belongs to the second category, and its address on Paseo places it in a part of the city where that distinction carries specific architectural weight.
+Hostal Silvia VEDADO is a hotel in Havana, Cuba, at Paseo #602.
+Its address on Paseo places it in a part of the city where that distinction carries specific architectural weight.

 Vedado was developed primarily in the late nineteenth and early twentieth centuries as Havana expanded west beyond the colonial core.
 The quarter's grid is wider than Old Havana's, its lots deeper, and its building stock a compressed record of successive architectural fashions: neoclassical townhouses with ornate ironwork, art deco apartment blocks, and mid-century modernist structures with cantilevered canopies and horizontal brise-soleil.
 Paseo itself is one of Vedado's main tree-lined promenades, a boulevard format that was common in Cuban urban planning of that era and that gives the street a different pedestrian quality from the narrow colonial lanes further east.
 Staying on Paseo means the physical texture of the neighbourhood is immediately present: the scale of the buildings, the rhythm of the porticos, the afternoon light filtered through mature trees.